 Doctors don't know why the insides of the blood vessels begin to tear or shred this way in some people.

 If you're being treated for SCAD, it's likely that you've just had a heart attack.
 The goal is to get blood pumping to your heart again and to let your torn blood vessel heal.

 Drugs: Once blood is flowing to your heart, your doctor probably will want to let your damaged blood vessel heal on its own.
-To help this along, she may give you one or more medications, such as:
+To help this along, they may give you one or more medications, such as: